dhis2/training-docs/content/tracker_use/tg_capture_android.md

 1. Log in to the system on the Android device
 2. Select the Case-based Surveillance program and go over the interface that appears.
 3. Review the filters options available on this page
-4. Search for a person that already exists (Theo Flury)
+4. Search for a person that already exists (BAB114160, Theo Flury)
 5. Open their record, see all the events that are present.
 Review the tabs on the person dashboard
 6. Select “See details” to view the detailed attributes
 7. Go back and select any event associated with the record to show the data that is there